 One morning as I was preparing to leave my hotel room during a trip I made to one Eastern European capital in my effort to locate the prisons, the telephone rang.
 A CIA officer from headquarters in Langley was on the line.
 The agency had learned of my visit from some of the people I had interviewed the day before, who had apparently called headquarters in a panic.
 "My phone has been ringing off the hook," the CIA officer on the line said.
 "Countries are freaking out about the questions you are asking.
-Can you close that line of questioning, please... it could affect ongoing operations as we speak.
-It's having real implications.
+Can you close that line of questioning, prease...
+It could arrect origoring operations as we speak.
+It is making rear implications.
 We could have to stop doing things."